Ishancorp/Game-summative/README.md

     - "README.md" (readme file):
         This file contains a list of all the files used in the game.
 It also has a more thorough header block than the one in the program file.

+Controls:
+    - mouse clicks
+        click on buttons, and put player sprites on remainder of gameplay